-The Function of a Conservation District is to take available technical, financial and educational resources, and focus or coordinate them to meet the needs of the local land users.
+The function of a conservation district is to take available technical, financial and educational resources (whatever their source) and focus or coordinate them to meet the needs of the local land users.

-Conservation districts develop and implement programs to develop, protect, and conserve soil, water, prime and unique farmland, rangeland, woodland, wildlife, energy, and other natural and renewable resources on nonfederal lands.
-Districts also stabilize local economies and resolve conflicts in land use.
+Conservation districts develop and implement programs to protect and conserve soil, water, prime and unique farmland, rangeland, woodland, wildlife, energy and other renewable resources on nonfederal lands.
+Districts can also help stabilize local economies and resolve conflicts in land use.

 Created June 11, 1974

-The Lander County Conservation District will be the leader on natural resource management by providing technical, educational, and financial assistance (as available) to all Lander County land users.
+The Lander County Conservation District will be the leader in natural resource management by providing educational, technical and financial assistance (as available) to all Lander County land users.